wlwl2/case-utils/docs/types_of_cases.md

 # Types of Cases

-I've taken all case type information from the source:
+I've taken all case type/cases information from the source:

 https://en.wikipedia.org/wiki/Letter_case

-I have listed/summarized only the important details here with some modifications to this more concise version, in order for it to be understood better.
+I have summarized only the important details here with some modifications in order for it to be understood better.

 ## Overview